Soliton versus the gas: Fredholm determinants, analysis, and the rapid oscillations behind the kinetic equation: Introduction

 Finally, as $q(x,t)$ evolves according to the mKdV equation, the spectral data have a simple and integrable evolution.
-The problem of construction of the solution $q(x,t)$ to the mKdV equation at any time $t>0$, from the evolved spectral data, is referred to as the inverse problem.
+The problem of reconstructing the solution $q(x,t)$ to the mKdV equation at any time $t>0$, from the evolved spectral data, is referred to as the inverse problem.

 The characterization of the spectral data and the formulation of the inverse problem are achieved via a detailed consideration of fundamental sets of solutions to equation (\ref{eq:MKdVLaxPair}).
-This has been described in \cite{Wadati72,BealsCoifman84,ItsNovokshenov86} for initial data decaying at infinity and in \cite{GravaMinakov20} for step-like initial data, where the inverse problem can be formulated as a Riemann--Hilbert (RH) problem.
+This has been described in \cite{Wadati72,BealsCoifman84,ItsNovokshenov86} for initial data decaying at infinity and in \cite{GravaMinakov20} for step-like initial data.
+The inverse problem can be formulated as a Riemann--Hilbert (RH) problem.

 The solution of the mKdV equation that represents an ensemble of $N$ solitons (without radiative component) can be written in terms of a Fredholm determinant

 where $ \mathcal K_N$ is an integral operator of finite rank, with kernel